-- System profile.
-Use this option when you want to install the configuration profile as root. - 6 Click the Browse button, select a .mobileconfig file, and click Open. - 7 Click OK to save the configuration item.
+After selecting the profile type, click the Browse button and select a .mobileconfig file that you would like to use.
+When done, click OK to save your changes.
 The new configuration item is created with the XML content of the configuration profile embedded into it.
+Press F5 to refresh the Configuration Items list to see the new item.

+Editing a profile

-Press F5 to refresh the Configuration Items list to see the new item. - 8 To edit the profile, right-click it and select Edit Parallels Configuration Item from the context menu.
+To edit the profile, right-click it and select Edit Parallels Configuration Item from the context menu.
 The Mac OS X Configuration Profile dialog will now have the Import from .mobileconfig and Export to .mobileconfig buttons.
-Using these two buttons, you can export the profile into a file, edit it in an external application (e.g. Profile Manager) and then import it back into the configuration item.
+Using these two buttons, you can export the profile to a file, edit it in an external application (e.g. Profile Manager) and then import it back into the configuration item.

-The import operation will perform the following validations of the profile data:
+The import operation performs the following validations of the profile data: